JB-26/website-portfolio/src/blog/2022-05-18-ios-icon-book.md

 ![](https://i.imgur.com/F8c7Sk2.jpg)

 The stencil is my personal highlight, it has a solid feel and can even work with the Apple Pencil!

+Here's a quick demo of using the stencil with Pixelmator Pro, where I have mirrored the display onto my iPad.

 <iframe width="560" height="315" src="https://www.youtube-nocookie.com/embed/eDIqZeKFbU8" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>